 If you’re experiencing any of these problems as well, you’re not alone!

-One of the leading issues we hear marketers say about leveraging machine learning is that they have a data problem.
+One of the leading issues we hear marketers say about leveraging machine learning for email is that they have a data problem.
 No matter the size of the organization, small, medium or large, there’s a “data problem” in all of our businesses!
 We like to dig a little deeper and ask what the problem is.
 And we consistently hear there’s “bad” data, too much data, or not enough data to get started.

 Everyone — even Amazon — struggles with their data: